How Should You Use MBA Rankings?

 Most likely, your list will contain a few under-the-radar programs that aren’t at the top of the rankings.
 This is especially true if reputation isn’t the only factor that matters to you.
 Look at data points that are important to your own career path when determining the value of a particular ranking.

 However, know that if you aspire to a highly competitive position in banking or consulting, a potential employer will likely give an advantage to an applicant from one of the elite schools.
 Like it or not, that’s the reality in those industries.

 That said, we think ranking methodology would be improved by including measures that encompass diversity dimensions such as non-traditional industry students (or career goals) and social impact-oriented students/career goals.

-As Find MBA recently noted, business school rankings provide only a limited snapshot of a much larger picture.
-“Many students have jobs working for social good, which do not always have high salaries but are rewarding in other ways,” says Caryn Beck-Dudley, president and CEO of AACSB International.
+As Find MBA noted last season, business school rankings provide only a limited snapshot of a much larger picture.
+“Many students have jobs working for social good, which do not always have high salaries but are rewarding in other ways,” said Caryn Beck-Dudley, president and CEO of AACSB International.
 “The geographic location and cost of living can distort salary reports as well.”

 “Too narrowly defined methodologies don’t allow for the intricacies of each program to truly shine, and thus can’t give an accurate representation of what the program can do for the learners.” —Caryn Beck-Dudley

 Ultimately, you should choose a program you genuinely connect with.
 Don’t worry about whether you’ll get into “the best MBA program of all.”
 Figure out which business school is the best one for you.